dreasysnail/POINTER/README.md

 # POINTER
-This repository contains the implementation of the paper: "[**POINTER: Constrained Progressive Text Generation via Insertion-based Generative Pre-training**](https://arxiv.org/abs/2005.00558)", a progressive and non-autoregressive text generation pre-training approach.
+This repository contains the implementation of the EMNLP 2020 paper: "[**POINTER: Constrained Progressive Text Generation via Insertion-based Generative Pre-training**](https://arxiv.org/abs/2005.00558)", a progressive and non-autoregressive text generation pre-training approach.

 ![Screenshot](pointer.png) Figure: Illustration of the generation process (blue arrow) of the proposed POINTER model.
 At each stage, the module generates either a or a special `NOI` token